I love researching and writing about the health benefits of delicious and iron-rich vegetables.

 Now that we've looked at the rich nutritional content of red apples, let's move on to their health benefits.

-1. Help fight tumours Studies have shown that apples help the body fight different types of cancer, including lung, breast, and colon tumours.
+Studies have shown that apples help the body fight different types of cancer, including lung, breast, and colon tumors.
 They are rich in pectin, a potent dietary fiber, that safeguards the colon from cancer.
 Pectin shields the mucous membranes lining the colon, protecting them from exposure to harmful cancer-causing toxins and chemicals.
-A study published in the Journal of Agricultural and Food Chemistry explains that fresh apple extracts inhibited the growth of mammary tumours in rats.
+A study published in the Journal of Agricultural and Food Chemistry explains that fresh apple extracts inhibited the growth of mammary tumors in rats.
 The more extracts the rats were given, the greater the inhibition.
 The study also found that phytochemicals in apples inhibited a significant inflammation pathway in human breast cancer cells.

-2. Regulate diabetes The pectin found in apples helps regulate blood sugar levels by reducing sudden spikes and dips and transporting the sugar into the blood stream at a slower rate.
+The pectin found in apples helps regulate blood sugar levels by reducing sudden spikes and dips and transporting the sugar into the bloodstream at a slower rate.
 Pectin also contains anti-inflammatory properties that reverse oxygen-free cells damaged by free radicals into anti-inflammatory cells that may help defend against infection.
 A study by researchers in the US, UK, and Singapore discovered that participants who consumed apples three times a week, as well as other fruits such as pears, blueberries and grapes, had a 7% lower chance of developing type two diabetes than those who didn't.

-3. Healthy heart An important phytochemical, quercetin, found in red apples helps prevent blood clots as well as reduce the risk of atherosclerosis (build up of plaque in arteries that results in heart attacks).
+An important phytochemical, quercetin, found in red apples helps prevent blood clots as well as reduce the risk of atherosclerosis (build-up of plaque in arteries that results in heart attacks).
 Quercetin also has an anti-inflammatory effect that can help heal the inflammations in the arteries.

-10. Good skin Apples are a rich source of Vitamins C, E and A. Vitamin C is necessary for collagen production in the body and collagen is an important structural component for healthy skin.
+Apples are a rich source of Vitamins C, E, and A. Vitamin C is necessary for collagen production in the body and collagen is an important structural component for healthy skin.
 Vitamin A is also important for healthy skin, and is said to have properties that guard against skin cancer.
 Eat more apples regularly for a healthy, youthful glow.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.